darkphnx/darkphnx.github.io/content/_index.md

 Part-time contractor around university studies.
 Software house providing a variety of services including an expertise in multivalue databases and e-commerce systems.

 ## Junior Software Engineer, Tripleplay Services, 2007 - 2008
 Year in industry as part of degree.
-Developerd pioneering IPTV and Video on Demand services.
+Developed pioneering IPTV and Video on Demand services.

 ## Computing BSc (Hons), Bournemouth University, 2006 - 2010
 1st BSc (Hons) in Computing.
 Specialised in Advanced Networking, Advanced Development, Software Quality and Testing.